karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 - m: optional, string (0|1) = 0.
 Whether to add meta to the returned http response.
     If true, the meta will be added via the [panda headers protocol](https://github.com/lingtalfi/TheBar/blob/master/discussions/panda-headers-protocol.md).
     The meta are:
-        - fe_is_private: 0|1.
+        - is_private: 0|1.
 Whether the file is private.
-        - ?fe_date_creation: datetime.
+        - date_creation: datetime.
 The time (mysql datetime format) when the file was added.
 Not available with the virtual machine.
-        - ?fe_date_last_update: datetime.
+        - date_last_update: datetime.
 The last time when the file was updated.
 Not available with the virtual machine.
-        - fe_original_url: string.
-The original url associated with the file, or an empty string if there is no original url bound to that particular file.
+        - original_url: string|null.
+The original url associated with the file, or null if there is no original url bound to that particular file.

             See the "original files" concept in this document for more details.
-        - fe_tags: string.
+        - tags: string.
 The comma separated list of the tags bound to the file.
+        - name: string.
+The file name.
+        - directory: string.
+The relative path of the directory containing the file.

 - o: optional, string (0|1) = 0.
     Whether to return the file targeted by the url (by default), or the original file associated with it (if any).
     See the "original file concept" in this document for more details.
 - c: optional, string.
 The uploadGem configuration id.
-This is required if you want to override the default settings of the server (which is to give access to the file on the real server when permitted, meaning if the file is public or if the caller is the owner of the file).
-    So generally, while using the filemanager gui, you always want to pass this option.
-    However for generic rendering (for instance from your application front), you don't need this.
+This is required when you are in the process of adding or updating a file.
+The configuration tells our service where the file should go, what validation rules to apply, etc...
+- v: optional, string (0|1).
+    When the js client wants to access a file by its url, this flag defines whether the file comes from the virtual server or the real server.
+    By default, the real server serves the file.
+    If the url is handled by the virtual server, then the flag must be set to 1.

+    That's because our service basically uses a single url that will work for both the virtual environment and the production environment (for practical reasons, so that we don't do the work twice).
+    However, for this to work, the client must specify whether he wants to retrieve the file from the virtual server or the real server.